 The material used to manufacture the lenses on your glasses often creates glare, reflections, and “ghost images” that can interfere with how well you see and cause strain and fatigue.
 Much of this glare can be eliminated with an Anti-reflective treatment.

 Aside from its vision benefits, Anti-reflective treatments also make your glasses look better.
-The same way you can see better out of lenses with this treatment, those looking at you can also see the difference and see your eyes instead of glare coming from your eyewear.
+In the same way, you can see better out of lenses with this treatment, those looking at you can also see the difference and see your eyes instead of glare coming from your eyewear.
 Anti-Reflective coatings are a must for those who use the computer and persons who drive at night.

-One of the biggest concerns for patients with moderate to high prescription is “how thick are my glasses going to be?”
-With the advent of high index materials, we are able to manufacture very thin and LIGHT lenses even for very high prescriptions.
+One of the biggest concerns for patients with moderate to high prescriptions is “how thick are my glasses going to be?”
+With the advent of high-index materials, we are able to manufacture very thin and LIGHT lenses even for very high prescriptions.
 How are High index materials able to do this?
-As their name implies, they have a higher index of light refraction and are able to bend the light as much as basic lens without being very thick.
+As their name implies, they have a higher index of light refraction and are able to bend the light as much as a basic lens without being very thick.
 At Trinity Eye Associates, “Coke bottle” glasses are a thing of the past.
-High index is highly recommended for those patients with moderate to high prescription.
+A high index is highly recommended for those patients with moderate to high prescriptions.
 This thinner and lighter material will not only improve the appearance of your glasses, but will also will make them lighter and give you more flexibility when selecting a frame style.
-Our doctors will make recommedations to help you decide which high index lens is right for you.
+Our doctors will make recommendations to help you decide which high-index lens is right for you.

-As its name suggest a bi-focal only has two focal points (usually distance and near).
-This limits a bifocal wearer to these to focal points.
-Everything else in between is blurred(computer, dashboard, grocery store products and pricing, facial expressions during conversations, etc).
+As its name suggests a bi-focal only has two focal points (usually distant and near).
+This limits a bifocal wearer to these focal points.
+Everything else in between is blurred(computer, dashboard, grocery store products, pricing, facial expressions during conversations, etc).
 A trifocal has one extra focal point, but still the same limitations.
-Another problem with this type of lenses is eye fatigue and postural problems.
-When we are in our teens, twenties and thirties our focusing systems “progressively” focuses from distance to near and vice-versa.
+Another problem with this type of lens is eye fatigue and postural problems.
+When we are in our teens, twenties, and thirties our focusing systems “progressively” focus from distance to near and vice-versa.
 Hence compared to a bifocal or a trifocal, a progressive mimics natural focusing the closest.

-Even if patient was unsuccessful in the past, new technology and designs so individualized that even take into account your height, can make you a successful progressive lens wearer.
+Even if the patient was unsuccessful in the past, new technology and designs are so individualized that even taking into account your height can make you a successful progressive lens wearer.
 Our doctors recommend and prescribe a specific type of progressive for you.

 Photochromic or “Transitions” are well-suited for those patients needing both prescription glasses and prescription sunglasses to accommodate an outdoor lifestyle Darkening of Photochromic is triggered by exposure to UV rays.